themiddnight/jam-band-fe/README.md

 - Socket optimizations: message batching, note-event deduplication, and connection pooling reduce network chatter and improve responsiveness.
 - WebRTC reliability: health checks, automatic reconnection with backoff, ICE candidate buffering to avoid race conditions, and heartbeat/grace-period handling for smoother voice sessions.
 - State/store refactor: instrument stores were consolidated into a small `createInstrumentStore` factory (Zustand + persist) and the preset manager was rewritten to a reducer-based implementation for safer import/export behavior.
+- **Separated Audio Contexts**: Dedicated audio contexts for instruments and WebRTC to eliminate performance competition and improve voice quality during musical collaboration.
+- **Performance Optimization**: Dynamic polyphony reduction and CPU throttling when WebRTC is active to maintain smooth voice chat.
+- **Smart Resource Management**: Automatic context suspension/resumption and optimized sample rates (44.1kHz for instruments, 48kHz for WebRTC).
+- Network diagnostics and reliability improvements: frontend now measures round-trip ping and RTC latency and surfaces lightweight diagnostics in the UI.
+- Socket optimizations: message batching, note-event deduplication, and connection pooling reduce network chatter and improve responsiveness.
+- WebRTC reliability: health checks, automatic reconnection with backoff, ICE candidate buffering to avoid race conditions, and heartbeat/grace-period handling for smoother voice sessions.
+- State/store refactor: instrument stores were consolidated into a small `createInstrumentStore` factory (Zustand + persist) and the preset manager was rewritten to a reducer-based implementation for safer import/export behavior.A real-time collaborative music-making web application built with React, TypeScript, and modern web technologies.
+Create music together with friends in virtual jam sessions using various virtual instruments.

 ## �🏗️ System Architecture